eh3rrera/minitwit/README.md

 Java version of Flask's MiniTwit example built with the Spark web microframework, Freemarker, Spring and HSQLDB (as an in-memory database).

+Thanks to [SamAsEnd](https://github.com/SamAsEnd) for given this project a [better look](https://github.com/eh3rrera/minitwit/pull/8).
+You can find the original theme referenced by the [tutorial](http://sparkjava.com/tutorials/twitter-clone) in [this branch](https://github.com/eh3rrera/minitwit/tree/original_theme).

 ## Prerequisites

 - Java 8